North Texas Completes 2015 Class with Hannah Gerecke Signing

 Pitching Performances, Timely Hitting Leads Mean Green Past Pokes

 Tracey Kee will be entering her fourth season at North Texas as one of the winningest active coaches in NCAA Division I, boasting a career record of 756-448-1.
 Hired in August 2013, she became the fourth Mean Green softball head coach in the current era.
-In her two years, Kee has led the program to record heights and several program records and firsts.
+In her three years, Kee has led the program to record heights and several program records and firsts.

 Under Kee, North Texas has had first-team All-Conference USA selections in three straight years and six all-conference selections overall in three years, including Kat Strunk, a two-time honoree and the 2014 C-USA Newcomer of the Year, the first specialty award in program history.